10 Interesting Facts About the Incas

 Inca Mummy, Nazca

-The Inca Empire demonstrated its sophistication through innovation, including irrigation, large-scale buildings, and the domestication of animals.
+The Inca Empire demonstrated remarkable sophistication through innovations in irrigation, agriculture, architecture, and animal domestication.

 The artistry behind Inca textiles is astounding.
 They began with a careful selection of raw materials.
 Llamas and alpacas provided most of the wool used in the weaving process.
 The Incas valued these animals highly.
 Inca master weavers transformed llama wool into fine threads.
 Inca weavers then dyed these threads in a series of vibrant colors.
 They used natural dyes derived from insects, plants, and natural minerals.
 Visit the weaving communities of Cusco on a Sacred Valley tour from Cusco who maintain these ancestral customs.